-Patient information: Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) (The Basics)
+Patient education: Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) (The Basics)

-Patient information: When you have depression and another health problem (The Basics)
+Patient education: When you have depression and another health problem (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Depression treatment options for adolescents (Beyond the Basics)
+Patient education: Depression treatment options for children and adolescents (Beyond the Basics)

-Patient information: Bipolar disorder (manic depression) (Beyond the Basics)
+Patient education: Bipolar disorder (manic depression) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.